-After a refreshing summer break, Relationship Dilemmas is back.
-As usual, the questions I am asked can be about any aspect of relationships, and sometimes parenting and health.
+Relationship Dilemmas is back.
+As usual, the questions I am asked can be about any aspect of relationships – this week “why does my ex boyfriend keep texting me?”, and sometimes parenting and health.

 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

-Q: How do I reply to my ex boyfriend who keeps texting me and says he hasn’t done anything bad to me yet the reason we aren’t together is because of the fact he keeps texting me etc?
+Q: Why does my ex boyfriend keep texting me?
+How do I reply to him as he keeps texting me saying that he hasn’t done anything bad to me?
+The reason we aren’t together is precisely because of the fact that he won’t stop texting me!

 If he is your ex-boyfriend then his insistence that ‘he hasn’t done anything bad’ is irrelevant.
 The relationship is over and he needs to move on.
 Responding to his texts will just give him hope.

 I’m more concerned though by what you mean when you say “anything bad”.
 I’m hoping you mean that your ex doesn’t understand why you have split up rather than anything more sinister.